 Blighted ovum treatment options

-The following week was absolute Hell.
+The week after my first ultrasound was absolute Hell.
 Husband’s uncle passed away, so we flew to Ohio for his funeral.
 Surrounded by family with small children, I continued to imagine my life with one of my own.

 I conspicuously tried to hide my refusal to eat deli meat, and I wore maternity clothes to hide the incredibly bloated belly that made me look 18 weeks pregnant, not 8.
 For all these reasons, along with the lack of bleeding and cramping, I convinced myself all was fine.